Festbawi/recommendations/README.md

 ## Tools

-* [SpaceSniffer](http://www.uderzo.it/main_products/space_sniffer/) - lets you visualize your disk space and see what occupies your space, I prefer this over WinDirStat, but that also has it's uses.
+* [SpaceSniffer](http://www.uderzo.it/main_products/space_sniffer/) - lets you visualize your disk space and see what occupies your space.
+I prefer this over [WinDirStat](https://windirstat.net/), but that also has it's uses since it shows you it in a list view.
 I recommend running SpaceSniffer as admin.